 In the last round of ABC Wednesday I wrote about the War Magician, Jasper Maskelyne, mentioning that he was the grandson of the pre-eminent Victorian magician and inventor of the pay toilet, John Nevil Maskelyne, and it felt only right that I should complete his story.

 The Maskelyne family liked to suggest that they were descended from Nevil Maskelyne, the famous astronomer royal under George III, but they weren’t.

-The Maskeyne magic dynasty began in 1839 when John Nevil Maskeyne was born in Cheltenham, Gloucestershire, the son of a saddler.
+The Maskelyne magic dynasty began in 1839 when John Nevil Maskelyne was born in Cheltenham, Gloucestershire, the son of a saddler.

 The young Maskelyne was apprenticed to a clockmaker and as well as playing the cornet and singing in his church choir, he meddled in magic.
 But it was his mistrust of charlatan spiritualists that set him on his career on the stage.

 One day a supposed medium came into the clockmaker’s shop with a ‘surgical device’ that needed mending.
 It was an odd looking thing with a leather strap and a swinging metal arm.
 Maskelyne repaired a broken spring and realised that it was meant to be strapped to the medium’s leg who could then operate the trigger with his heel to produce mysterious raps on the bottom of the table during a seance.